WEHI-ResearchComputing/MiltonIntro/Lessons/Lesson_1.md

 	* different applications and users can be isolated from each other
 	* Multiple operating systems can run in the same hardware
 	* Machines can be easily moved between different hardware to provide the best resource utilisation
-* Milton uses VMWare data centre software to provide virtualization.
+* Milton uses VMWare data centre software suit to provide virtualization.
 ---

 # Part 1: Virtualization